Material Pegging, Shelf-Life, Wear

 In PlanetTogether, an Item can be Lot controlled.
 This means that any material (on-hand quantity or supplies from production or purchases) will be stored in separate Lots rather than together in the warehouse.
 This enables the system to model Material Pegging, Shelf-Life, and Wear.

 To enable material pegging, set the item’s LotUsability property to "Controlled" in the Item Details window of the Inventory Plan.

-If any demands specify a particular "Lot Code", then on-hand lot or supply will need to specify that same Lot Code to be used by that demand.
-You can import a lot with a Lot Code already specified.
-If a Material Requirement specifies a Lot Code, it will only be able to consume material in the lot that matches its Lot Code.
+If any demands specify a particular "Lot Code," then the on-hand lot of supply will need to specify that same Lot Code used by that demand.
+You can import a lot with many codes already specified.
+If a Material Requirement specifies a Lot Code, it will only consume material in the lot that matches its Lot Code.
 Lot Codes can also be specified on Jobs and Purchase Orders.

 The supply from lots will expire and become unusable by demands at the Production date plus the shelf life span.
 For example, if a job for an item with a shelf life of two weeks is scheduled to finish tomorrow, the material from this job will be unusable two weeks after tomorrow.